 If you find your brand identity is undermining your growth efforts, it’s time to rebrand.
 Please keep reading to learn more about business rebranding, strategies, and how to go about it.

-It’s how well your target audience recognizes your brand and its products.
+Brand awareness is how well your target audience recognizes your brand and its products.
 Ideally, brand awareness includes the qualities that distinguish your products and services from the competition.
-Brand awareness is essential because it’s the first step in your marketing funnel, and a crucial foundation for acquiring customers.
+Brand awareness is essential because it’s the first step in your marketing funnel and a crucial foundation for acquiring customers.

-Establishing brand awareness is essential when marketing and promoting your business and products, especially when launching new products, reviving an older brand, or entering a new market segment.
+Establishing brand awareness is key to marketing and promoting your business and products, especially when launching new products, reviving an older brand, or entering a new market segment.

 Successful brand awareness can embed your business or organization into consumer purchase habits and lifestyles, so they don’t think twice before becoming customers — time and time again.